laggron42/Laggrons-Dumb-Cogs/docs/tournaments.rst

 Some additional settings you can set:

 *   ``[p]tset delay`` defines when a player is considered AFK and must be disqualified.
-This only listens for his first message in his channel, once someone spoke, he's safe.
+This only listens for their first message in their channel, once someone spoke, they're safe.
 Defaults to 10 minutes.

 *   ``[p]tset start_bo5`` defines at what point you want to move from BO3
     format to BO5.